bhanuteja16/Hello-Python/Readme.md

-Practise programs from the Website http://www.practicepython.org/
+Practice programs from the Website http://www.practicepython.org/

+Learning Python to automate stuff